Calendar: Systems

 Very commonly a calendar includes more than one type of cycle or has both cyclic and non-cyclic elements.

 Most calendars incorporate more complex cycles.
 For example, the vast majority of them track years, months, weeks and days.
 The seven-day week is practically universal, though its use varies.
 It has run uninterrupted for millennia.

 Solar

 Solar calendars assign a date to each solar day.
 A day may consist of the period between sunrise and sunset, with a following period of night, or it may be a period between successive events such as two sunsets.
 The length of the interval between two such successive events may be allowed to vary slightly during the year, or it may be averaged into a mean solar day.
 Other types of calendar may also use a solar day.

+The Egyptians appear to have been the first to develop a solar calendar, using as a fixed point the annual sunrise reappearance of the Dog Star—Sirius, or Sothis—in the eastern sky, which coincided with the annual flooding of the Nile River.
+They built a calendar with 365 days, divided into 12 months of 30 days each, with 5 extra days at the end of the year.
+However, they did not include the extra bit of time in each year, and this caused their calendar to slowly become inaccurate.

 Lunar

 Not all calendars use the solar year as a unit.
 A lunar calendar is one in which days are numbered within each lunar phase cycle.
 Because the length of the lunar month is not an even fraction of the length of the tropical year, a purely lunar calendar quickly drifts against the seasons, which do not vary much near the equator.
 It does, however, stay constant with respect to other phenomena, notably tides.
 An example is the Islamic calendar.